lbl-srg/obc/specification/source/codeGeneration.rst

 If a control vendor likes to use a block that is not in the CDL library, such as a block that uses machine learning to schedule optimal warm-up, then such an addition must be approved by the customer.
-If the customer requires to verify the part of the control sequence that contains this block, then the block shall be made available as described in :numref:`sec_cha_sub_cha`.
+If the customer requires the part of the control sequence that contains this block to be verified, then the block shall be made available as described in :numref:`sec_cha_sub_cha`.